 Hispanic Serving Institution (HSI)

-SWC is a proud to be formally designated a Hispanic- Serviing Institution (HSI) by the United States Department of Education.
-The purpose of HSI is to expand the educational opportunities and improve the academic attainment of Hispanic and low-income students, with a focus on educational equity.
+SWC is proud to be a designated Hispanic-Serving Institution (HSI) by the United States Department of Education.
+The purpose of HSI is to expand educational opportunities and improve the academic attainment of Hispanic and low-income students, focusing on educational equity.
+SWC is committed to providing our Latinx Students with academic programs, extracurricular experiences, events, and student services that celebrate their cultural wealth.

 SWC Dreamer Center